saio-fr/crossbar/README.md

 Crossbar config
 ===============
-There is 2 transports servers, one for users (aka "public") and one for services (aka "private").
+There are 2 transports servers, one for users (aka "public") and one for services (aka "private").

 Transport
 ---------